This is the multi-page printable view of this section.

 -

 Deploy the Axoflow Cloud Connector.
-The exact command depends on the authentication method:
+The exact command depends on the authentication method and the TLS settings you want to configure.

 -